jun-simons/FlexPreview/README.md

 # Flex Preview

 Flex Preview is a VSCode Extension that allows easy mobile previews for any custom device resolution.
+It currently supports multiple preset device resolutions in addition to custom scaling.

 (README to be written later...)